hnngo/BC-CAHS/README.md

 ### Ideal deployment (for production)

-The ideal deployment should not contain the Database within the Docker because if the docker is down, all the data might be lost as well.
-Therefore, it is better to have either a self-hosted database such as AWS RDS, AWS-managed relational database Aurora, or CAHS can host a Database separately so we can have a proper **_backup plan_** to prevent data lost.
+The ideal deployment should not contain the Database within Docker because if docker is down, all the data might be lost.
+Therefore, it is better to have either a self-hosted database such as AWS RDS, or AWS-managed relational database Aurora, or have CAHS host a Database separately so we can have a proper **_backup_** plan to prevent data being lost.

 <div align=center>
 <a>